AckerlyXu/heima/articles/site-recovery/site-recovery-hyper-v-azure-architecture.md

-<properties
+---
-    pageTitle="How does Hyper-V replication to Azure work in Site Recovery? | Azure" description="This article provides an overview of how Hyper-V replication works in Azure Site Recovery" services="site-recovery"
+title: How does Hyper-V replication to Azure work in Site Recovery? | Azure
+description: This article provides an overview of how Hyper-V replication works in Azure Site Recovery
-    documentationcenter=""
-    author="rayne-wiselman"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid="c413efcd-d750-4b22-b34b-15bcaa03934a"
-    ms.service="site-recovery"
-    ms.workload="backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.date="03/05/2017"
-    wacn.date=""
-    ms.author="raynew" />
+services: site-recovery
+documentationcenter: ''
+author: rayne-wiselman
+manager: jwhit
+editor: ''

+ms.assetid: c413efcd-d750-4b22-b34b-15bcaa03934a
+ms.service: site-recovery
+ms.workload: backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 03/05/2017
+wacn.date: ''
+ms.author: raynew
+---

 # How does Hyper-V replication to Azure work?

-Read this article to understand the architecture and workflows for Hyper-V replication to Azure using the [Azure Site Recovery](/documentation/articles/site-recovery-overview/) service.
+Read this article to understand the architecture and workflows for Hyper-V replication to Azure using the [Azure Site Recovery](./site-recovery-overview.md) service.

 You can replicate the following to Azure:
 - **Hyper-V with VMM**: VMs located on on-premises Hyper-V hosts managed in  System Center Virtual MAchine Manager (VMM) clouds.
-Hosts can be running any [supported operating system](/documentation/articles/site-recovery-support-matrix-to-azure/#support-for-datacenter-management-servers).
+Hosts can be running any [supported operating system](./site-recovery-support-matrix-to-azure.md#support-for-datacenter-management-servers).
 You can replicate Hyper-V VMs running any guest operating system [supported by Hyper-V and Azure](https://technet.microsoft.com/zh-cn/windows-server-docs/compute/hyper-v/supported-windows-guest-operating-systems-for-hyper-v-on-windows).
 - **Hyper-V without VMM**: On-premises VMs located on Hyper-V hosts that aren't managed in VMM clouds.
-Hosts can run any of the [supported operating systems](/documentation/articles/site-recovery-support-matrix-to-azure/#support-for-replicated-machine-os-versions).
+Hosts can run any of the [supported operating systems](./site-recovery-support-matrix-to-azure.md#support-for-replicated-machine-os-versions).
 You can replicate Hyper-V VMs running any guest operating system [supported by Hyper-V and Azure](https://technet.microsoft.com/zh-cn/windows-server-docs/compute/hyper-v/supported-windows-guest-operating-systems-for-hyper-v-on-windows).

 ## Architectural components